 In 1829, Parliament superseded the constables in England’s capital by creating the London Metropolitan Police.
 We’re not entirely sure why.
 The Home Secretary, Sir Robert Peel, argued that crime was rising, but the evidence never clearly supported him.
 It’s possible that, instead, the constable system had become inefficient for the enormous city.
 Each parish appointed its own constables and night watchmen, and that meant the city’s wealthier parishes got better service.
 Plus, the night watchmen were often too drunk or too old to do much good.

 Whatever the reason, Peel and Parliament created a military-style force for London, complete with uniforms and a hierarchy of ranks.
 But Peel knew Englishmen would oppose a “standing army” as a threat to their civil rights, not to mention an abominable French import.
 So he disguised the new force’s military structure.
 He gave the men blue uniforms — complete with tails and top hats — instead of the red worn by British soldiers.
-(Thus he created the tradition of “men in blue.”)
+Thus he created the tradition of “men in blue.”
 Peel also avoided most military ranks.
 And he armed the London police with wooden nightsticks, rather than guns.

 Peel’s strategy strategy worked, tamping down concern for civil liberties and giving London a “lite” version of France’s paramilitary police.
 Londoners even gave their police a friendly nickname: “bobbies,” after Bobby Peel.
 Gradually, the model spread throughout Britain.

-Militarized Police Come to the United States
+Militarized Police Come to the U.S.

-The American cities started down a similar road soon after.
+The American cities started down a similar road soon after London.
 Northern merchants had begun hiring night watchmen to protect their wares, but by the 1830s, they were lobbying their cities to fund law enforcement.
 Boston was first to hire full-time, public police in 1838.
 And New York City established the first American police department in 1844.
 Other American cities followed soon after.
 These new forces used the London Metropolitan Police as a model, including its blue uniforms and military-lite organization.

 Americans opposed standing armies as much as the English.
-In fact, the Founding Fathers rebelled in part to terminate Britain’s hypocritical use of soldiers on colonial streets.
+In fact, the Founding Fathers rebelled in part to terminate Britain’s use of soldiers on colonial streets.
 But Peel’s military-lite policing model worked in the U.S., just as it had in England.
 It disguised and softened the return of uniformed law enforcers to American cities.

 Rural America went down the military path too, but much later.
 The sheriff evolved into the chief law enforcer in each county, generally focused on the countryside.
 He still relied mostly on citizen volunteers during the 19th Century, like the sheriff’s deputies of the Old West.
 But during the 20th Century, sheriff’s departments expanded and hired full-time, paid deputies.
 And eventually, they adopted the training, ranks, and structure of the urban police.
 That includes uniforms, though the sheriffs prefer khaki to blue.